-Car use is very high in many rural areas, towns and in the outer parts of the urban areas, often reflecting the limited travel choices available.
-Although walking and cycling are relatively popular compared with other UK cities, many parts of the network have limited infrastructure facilities.
-The centralisation of shops and services has reduced the number and type of facilities available in many local communities, meaning many people need to travel further to access essential services, education and employment.
+Car use is very high in many rural areas, towns Local connectivity in the West of England will and in the outer parts of the urban areas, often support delivery of the JLTP4 objectives, by reflecting the limited travel choices available. focussing on these policies: Although walking and cycling are relatively popular compared with other UK cities, many parts of the network have limited infrastructure facilities.
+The journeys centralisation of shops and services has reduced the number and type of facilities available in many • L2: Reduce the number and severity of local communities, meaning many people need casualties for all road users to travel further to access essential services, education and employment.